unik-name/help-unikname/docs/1-introduction/README.md

 ## Under the hood

-All unikname solutions rely on the ([uns.network](https://www.uns.network/)) decentralized blockchain technology, secured by 23 elected delegates, combining individuals and organizations.
+All unikname solutions rely on the ([uns.network](https://www.uns.network/)) decentralized blockchain technology, secured by 23 elected individual and organization delegates.